clearhaus/3DSv2-api-documentation/source/challenge_flow.rst

    }

 Here ``transStatus`` will be either ``Y`` or ``N``.
-You can use the :ref:`postauth-usage` to fetch the :ref:`results of the challenge <postauth-response>`.
+You can use the :ref:`postauth-usage` to fetch the result of the challenge (ref. :ref:`2.1.0
+<postauth-response-210>`, :ref:`2.2.0 <postauth-response-220>`).

 Handling timeouts
 *****************

-1. You have 30 seconds from receiving the :ref:`authentication response <auth-response>` to start the challenge.
+1. You have 30 seconds from receiving the authentication response to initiate the challenge.
 2. Each interaction in the challenge window has a 10 minute timeout.
 So the cardholder can take at least 10 minutes to complete the challenge.